MatthewCoscia/CS3620/README.md

 - Time-intensive for large datasets.

 ### Hash Join (`join/hash`)
-- Builds and probes a hash table for efficient lookups.
+- Builds and searches a hash table for efficient lookups.
 - Complexity: **O(m + n)**.
 - Much faster due to fewer comparisons and optimized memory use.

 ### Observations
+- **core-streams**: 'join' is faster in core-streams over core-lists, however not by much.
+This is due to the usage of lazy evaluation vs active evaluation
-- **core-streams**: `join/hash` is faster due to lazy evaluation and minimized memory overhead.
+- **core-streams**: `join/hash` is fastest due to lazy evaluation and minimized memory overhead.
 - **core-lists**: `join/hash` processes the dataset entirely but is still faster than nested-loop joins.

 ## Test Results